The 401(k) plan market is undergoing a technology makeover, as fintechs offer providers new tools to lower the cost of the plans and boost profits.

 Dream Forward is offering a new artificial intelligence platform that will help answer simple retirement planning questions and direct customers to the right advisors, he says.

 The newest AI technology can explain confusing terms and complex industry jargon to clients, such as defining beneficiaries or a hardship withdrawal, he says.
 Next, the platform tackles more complex administration questions such as, “Can I borrow from my 401(k)?”
 Lastly, the AI can act as an “emotional advisor,” Easterbrook says.

 For example, if a client is thinking about starting a college savings account for their child or a retirement account for themselves, the AI could remind the client: “Your child can always get student loans, but no one will give you a loan in retirement,” he says.

 The AI is meant to answer simple questions that steal time away from advisors, and can refer clients to the right advisors, he adds.
 “401(k)s are not a sexy business, or a high-profile business, but it has a lot of challenges that need to be fixed."

-A goals-based planning tools on mobile is a tool being offered by Unified Trust Company to bolster its 401(k) platform, the firm says.
+A goals-based planning tool on mobile is being offered by Unified Trust Company to bolster its 401(k) platform, the firm says.